Mariners vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has put up 61 hits with 10 doubles, a triple, six home runs and 28 walks.
-He has driven in 22 runs with 11 stolen bases.
+- Zach McKinstry has 62 hits with 10 doubles, a triple, six home runs, 28 walks and 22 RBI.
+He's also stolen 12 bases.

 McKinstry Recent Games